translationalneuromodeling/tapas/README.md

 -----------

 TAPAS is a collection of algorithms and software tools developed by the Translational Neuromodeling Unit (TNU, Zurich) and collaborators.
-The goal of these tools is to support clinical neuromodeling, particularly computational psychiatry, computational neurology, and computational psychosomatics.
+These tools are intended to support the development of computational assays (Translational Neuromodeling) and their clinical application in Computational Psychiatry, Neurology and Psychosomatics.

 Currently, TAPAS includes the following packages: